iamthehunter1/iamthehunter1/README.md

 </p>

 ---

-## ⚡ About Me
+### ⚡ About Me
-- 🧠 Learning cybersecurity, systems & strategic engineering
+- 🧠 Training in cybersecurity, coding, strategy & diplomacy
-- 🛡️ Building **SHIELD** — a long-term intelligence initiative
+- 🛡️ Co-Founder of **SHIELD Intelligence**
-- 🎯 Focused on scalable, secure, and purposeful tech
+- 🎯 Mission: Securing Tomorrow With Strategic Intelligence

 ---